laviealon/TellerAPI/README.md

 ### Testing

-The test module can be run and provides the basic API calls.
+The test module can be run and modified to a user's needs.
+It provides a template for all of the basic API calls.

 ## Design